mercuryzheng/mercuryzheng.github.io/_pages/about.md

 ### Research interests
 I am interested in understanding how humans perceive and respond to the world using behavioral, eye-tracking, and computational approaches.
 For example, I investigate how multimodal information influences human visual strategies and further contributes to their behavioral performance (in scenarios such as multimedia learning and audiovisual emotion perception).
 I also try to simulate human perception and cognition using artificial neural networks to better understand patterns and mechanisms of human behaviors.

-**Keywords**: Visual Cognition, Science of Learning, Emotion, Computational Modeling, Explainable AI.
+* Visual Cognition
+* Science of Learning
+* Emotion
+* Computational Modeling
+* Explainable AI.